 Here is my argument:

 Let X be anything that exists.
-Take your pick, for example a phone, an antelope, or a planet.
+For instance, a phone, an antelope, or a planet.

 Let Y be the complete set of causes of X. Note that Y is not some of the causes of X, but the complete set of causes of X.